-So what can you do as a Grubhub driver to make sure you’re maximizing your earning’s potential?
+So what can you do as a Grubhub driver to make sure you’re maximizing your earning potential?
 Here are five pro tips to help you keep more of your money:

-As you work your way up to higher levels in the recognition program, you’ll have more opportunities to pick first what scheduled blocks you want to work, as well as gaining access to larger catering orders if they are available in your region.
+As you work your way up to higher levels in the recognition program, you’ll have more opportunities to pick first what scheduled blocks you want to work on, as well as gain access to larger catering orders if they are available in your region.

 By focusing on good customer service, you can develop a good rapport with the restaurants where you pick up deliveries.
 It will also provide an excellent experience to the diners, often resulting in a great tip.